bomonike/bomonike.github.io/acronyms.md

 ---
 layout: post
 date: "2024-09-10"
-lastchange: "add ANI DSP ReLU :acronyms"
+lastchange: "add HBD TTT DIY ANI DSP ReLU :acronyms"
 file: "acronyms"
 title: "Acronyms"
 excerpt: "It's often difficult to know the context of an acronym.
 So here are all 900+ in one page to cover Business, Finance, Marketing as well as: AI/Quantum IT, Security, Networking, Amazon, Azure, GCP, OMG!"